Diminished Scales | Half-whole and whole-half | Guitar Lesson with Diagrams & Licks

-With minor third intervals : 1 - b3 - 11 - b3 - b5 - 11 - #5 - b5 - 13 #5 - 7 - 13 - 1 and the opposite.
-Then try the same with other intervals: fourth, fifth, sixth...
+Once you have memorized these fingerings you can try to create your own patterns.
+For example, in minor third intervals : 1 - b3 - 11 - b3 - b5 - 11 - #5 - b5 - 13 - #5 - 7 - 13 - 1 and the opposite.
+Then, try the same with other intervals: fourth, fifth, sixth...

 The half-whole diminished scale is widely used by jazz musicians to solo over dominant 7th chords, particularly 7b9 chords.
-It can brings interesting tensions in your playing by highlighting the b9, #9 and #11.
-It sounds great on the V of a major or minor II-V-I progression or the VIb9 of a I-VI-II-V progression which is found into rhythm changes or jazz, blues tunes.
+It can bring interesting tensions in your playing by highlighting the b9, #9 and #11.
+It sounds great on the V of a major or minor II-V-I progression or the VIb9 of a I-VI-II-V progression that can be found into rhythm changes or jazz-blues tunes.

 Here are the three main scales :

 |C dominant diminished scale||C||Db||Eb||E||F#||G||A||Bb|

 The C dominant diminished scale is made up of the same notes as the Eb, F# and A dominant diminished scales, as the C# contains the same notes as E, G and Bb.
 The D dominant diminished scale has the same notes as the F, Ab and B half-whole scale.
 That's the symmetry.

 To understand the symmetry, it is interesting to compare the two modes of the diminished scale:

 |C diminished scale||C||Db||Eb||E||F#||G||A||Bb|

 |Db dominant diminished scale||Db||Eb||E||F#||G||A||Bb||C|

 H = Half step - W = whole step